 While sex education provides essential knowledge on sexual health and safe sex, it is sadly lacking in the essential knowledge required to initiate and complete sexual intercourse.
 This results in much confusion and guesswork involved in the act and is why so many people experience sexual failure.

-Wrong sexual focus issues are easy for me to solve.
-Recommended by leading medical specialists, I advise clients on the correct thought / action sequence required to complete a mutually fulfilling act.
-My protocol is based on the physiology and mechanism of doing sex.
-The majority of my clients report solving their sexual function as well as emotional connection issues without drugs, either within 1-3 consultations or via my online pre-recorded programs.
+Recommended by leading medical specialists, the majority of my clients report immense improvement in solving their sexual function as well as emotional connection issues without drugs, after just one breakthrough consultation, or via my online pre-recorded programs.

 “Your discussion on anxiety and not being sure of what to do or expect matched my feelings during sex.
 Your discussion on how first bad sexual experience can imprint resonated with me.
 I like that your approach seems to be a training guide.
 And I like the idea of a big picture to work through my premature ejaculation and anxiety issues.”

 “I’ve been to medical conferences all around the world, searching for an answer to my ED problem which started occurring after prostate surgery.
 No medical specialists are able to provide a permanent solution for erectile dysfunction – they have no idea how to solve it.
 Jacqui offered a completely different perspective – I am amazed at how well this technique works!
 Sometimes I lose focus and start losing the erection – but now I know how to immediately get it back!”

 "I couldn’t believe it!
 After a lifetime of ejaculating within a minute (and for the past 5 years losing my erection hardness within one minute as well) I was able to stay HARD AND IN CONTROL for over 10 minutes – just 4 days after my session with Jacqui – and the next time I had sex!
 It’s blown my mind!
 Every male should have this education!"